JonathanSeriesX/le_homelab_for_eqvilent/README.md

-# Eqvilent test task for Infrastructure Support Engineer
+# Eqvilent Test Task for Infrastructure Support Engineer

-At this point:
+Current status:

-- Servers are spawned correctly @ Linode by Terraform
+- Server provisioning on Linode is automated with Terraform
-- FreeIPA install is automated with Ansible
+- FreeIPA installation is automated with Ansible
-- Docker install is automated with Ansible
+- Docker installation is automated with Ansible
-- Need to finish FreeIPA client setup
+- FreeIPA client setup still needs to be completed